ledux/presentations/dynamodb/presentation-dynamodb.md

 - Can be created after creation of the table
 - Up to 5 GSI per table
 - Partition key doesn't need to be unique
-- Can be used to create a subset of the tableUsed to
+- Can be used to create a subset of the table
+- Allow only eventual consistent reads

 ## Global Secondary Index (GSI)
 - **PlayerName**: Partition key